Do you feel like the weather’s too hot this summer to wear anything but a simple tee and shorts every day?

 Not only do hats add some visual interest to your outfit, but they also provide your face some shade, which is always helpful to keeping cool in the summer heat.

 Tip # 8 – Try a Partial Tuck or Tie a Knot

-This is yet another great way to style your chic, casual summer outfits.
+This is yet another great way to style your chic, casual summer outfits for moms.